Conversations

 Storage format

-Section titled “Storage format”Conversations are stored as append-only JSONL (JSON Lines) files in ~/.nimblebrain/conversations/.
-Each file is named by its conversation ID:
+Section titled “Storage format”Conversations are stored as append-only JSONL (JSON Lines) files.
+In workspace mode, files live under the workspace directory:

 Metadata (line 1)